matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Common image formats (*.tiff, *.jpg, *.png, etc) ,
     - TemCompanion will try to convert the image into RGB and ignore calibration.
 - Image series
     - TemCompanion will search the given folder for the supported files with the same extention as the selected file.
-A dialog will then pop up that allows to reorder and delete files to be loaded.
-Then all files will be loaded as a 3D image stack.
+All the image files with the same extention and match the size of the selected image will be loaded into a 3D image stack.

 - New formats can be added, given enough interests and the format is supported by ``rsciio``.
 A complete list of supported formats can be found [here](https://hyperspy.org/rosettasciio/supported_formats/index.html).